python/cpython/Doc/faq/programming.rst

 Tree data structures, for instance, should use weak references for their parent and sibling references (if they need them!).

+..
+XXX relevant for Python 3?

    If the object has ever been a local variable in a function that caught an expression in an except clause, chances are that a reference to the object still exists in that function's stack frame as contained in the stack trace.
    Normally, calling :func:`sys.exc_clear` will take care of this by clearing the last recorded exception.

 Finally, if your :meth:`__del__` method raises an exception, a warning message is printed to :data:`sys.stderr`.